yaron-zehavi/OAuth-Rich-Authorization-Requests-Metadata-and-Error-Signaling/draft-zehavi-oauth-rar-metadata-and-error-signaling.md

 This document addresses this gap by defining:

-* A metadata structure for authorization detail types, containing both human-readable documentation as well as embedded JSON Schema definitions.
+* A metadata structure for authorization details types, containing both human-readable documentation as well as embedded JSON Schema {{JSON.Schema}} definitions.
 * Discovery through Authorization Server Metadata {{RFC8414}}, as well as via OAuth 2.0 Protected Resource Metadata {{RFC9728}}.
 * A standardized error signaling mechanism allowing resource servers to return an authorization details object, to be included in a new Auth request, in order to accomplish a specific request.